Adonis-galaxy/DSPoint/README.md

 # DSPoint
-Official pytorch implementation of "DSPoint: Dual-scale Point Cloud Recognition with High-frequency Fusion" Coming soon, as soon as I finish all ddl, 2333.
+Official pytorch implementation of "DSPoint: Dual-scale Point Cloud Recognition with High-frequency Fusion"

+Coming soon, as soon as I finish all ddl, too busy these days, 2333.